-Do we need to request a Program Progress Report?
+Do we need to request a performance report?

-No. Notification of Semiannual Progress Report collection will be sent to grantees in the months of March and August.
-The information provided in the progress report will cover all your COPS Office award activities for the preceding calendar six months; the report is due 30 days after the notification is sent.
+No. Notification of Semiannual performance report collection will be sent to grantees in the months of March and August.
+The information provided in the performance report will cover all your COPS Office award activities for the preceding calendar six months; the report is due 30 days after the notification is sent.

-When are Program Progress Reports due?
+When are Programmatic Performance Reports due?

-Effective January 1, 2020, the COPS Office is changing the existing, quarterly programmatic progress report cycle to a new semiannual submission, which will be due March 30 and August 30.
+Effective January 1, 2020, the COPS Office is changing the quarterly programmatic progress report cycle to a new semiannual submission, which will be due March 3 and August 30 as shown in Table 2